khtarnas/JOR/README.md

-**Project Description**
+#**Project Description**

 A project done for my work in the Computational Memory Lab in the summer of 2021.
+Every version _base_ exists in this repository.
+All folders are overly simplistic versions of what is actually released.
+This is because much of the code in the file project was adapted from legacy lab code.
+A lot of smaller edits (like going between version 1.0 and 1.1 were also only worked into the repositories hosted on the server from which the code was deployed.
-This is an overly simplistic version of version 1.0 of this project because much of the code in the file project was adapted from legacy lab code.
-Nevertheless, you can see some the code used to create the structure of the experiment (in "experiment_creation"), the code used to create the runnable experiment ("JOR.html") and some of the first analyses I wrote to analyze data that I got (in "analysis").
+Nevertheless, you can see some the code used to create the structure of the experiment (in "experiment_creation" within each version folder), the code used to create the runnable experiment ("JOR.html" or "Psiturk_Compatible") and some of the first analyses I wrote to analyze data that I got (in "analysis" or "test_analysis").

-# Recreating_JOR
+## Experiment Description

 A modern-day recreation of the Yntema and Trask's 1963 Judgment of Recency (JOR) experiment using the JsPsych library, run on MTurk and stored on a MySQL table.

 Since this experiment is run through the University of Pennsylvania's CML (Computational Memory Lab: http://memory.psych.upenn.edu/Main_Page), the semantics